AungchitUnina/Data-Source-Global-Chla-Compiled-Data/README.md

-# Global-Scale Chlorophyll-a Monitoring for Inland Lake Water Quality Framework: Advancements, Machine Learning Models, and Transferability Challenges
+# Global-Scale Chlorophyll-a Monitoring in Inland Lakes for Water Quality Assessment Based on Remote Sensing and Machine Learning Models

 # Data-Source-Global-Chla-Compiled-In-situ-Sentinel-2-Data